outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- https://pmc.ncbi.nlm.nih.gov/articles/PMC6723571/
 				- avoid lying down after eating, which can lead to insulin resistance
 				- eat anti-inflammatory foods like carrots/spinach/broccoli, and foods like resistant starch/vegetables/beans/nuts/avocados/protein to improve insulin sensitivity
-				- treat vitamin deficiencies like chromium/b-vitamins/vitamin d, treat pancreatitis, treat hormonal imbalances like excess estrogen that can cause diabetes
+				- treat vitamin deficiencies like chromium/b-vitamins/vitamin d/calcium/magnesium, treat pancreatitis, treat hormonal imbalances like excess estrogen that can cause diabetes
 				- Combined supplementation with vitamin D and magnesium improves glycemic control in patients with diabetes; magnesium significantly promotes insulin secretion and action
 					- https://pmc.ncbi.nlm.nih.gov/articles/PMC9850798/
 				- magnesium-zinc-calcium-vitamin D co-supplementation may reduce biomarkers of inflammation and oxidative stress
 					- https://pmc.ncbi.nlm.nih.gov/articles/PMC6440090/
+					- Insufficient calcium levels can prevent glucose from properly entering into your cells, which can contribute to high blood sugar
 				- treat diabetes to help control methylglyoxal levels, which are associated with higher cancer risk
 				- avoid substances that interact with blood thinners (st. john's wort, vitamin e), avoid trans fats, avoid eating food high in AGEs, reduce exposure to PFAS
 			    - avoid as they can increase blood sugar: